Im-PurpleX/im-purplex.github.io/README.md

 # Server JSON for Sidestore
-use https://im-purplex.github.io/servers.json to load servers in SideStore
+use https://im-purplex.github.io/servers.json to load servers in SideStore (select PurpleX's Server)